 Colored flowers, orchids, a lake with swans and many tourists.
 Our tour to the Royal Project was quick because we had another stunning place to visit before the sunset.
 As people say, time flies when we are having fun.
 The driver took us by rice fields, forests, a few houses and some empty roads… Almost one hour driving and we arrived at the famous Mae Ya Waterfall.

 Mae Ya is known as one of the most beautiful waterfalls in Thailand, and one of the King’s favorite.
 And indeed, it’s gorgeous!
-A 280 meters steep cliff where the water falls in different levels, creating a beautiful scenery.
-We were there in dry season, I can only imagine how powerful the waterfall looks like during rainy months.
+A 280 meters steep cliff where the water falls on different levels, creating beautiful scenery.
+We were there in the dry season, I can only imagine how powerful the waterfall looks like during rainy months.
 This is a good second reason to do the Essence of Chiang Mai tour one more time! [the coffee experience is the first reason of course!]

 The trip back home took almost 2 hours.
 That was fine, after the trekking, the flowers, the waterfalls and the coffee experience we deserved a nap.
 Thanks to our guide and driver that understood it! 🙂 We boarded on the tour Essence of Chiang Mai looking for a good day in the middle of nature, and end up learning about local culture, sustainable tourism, organic coffee, nature and unique things to do in Chiang Mai.
 That was awesome!